m3mahdy/computer_vision_yolo/README.md

 Automatically adds, commits, and pushes changes to Git.

 ## 🐛 Troubleshooting

+**Data integrity warnings during processing**
+- **Issue**: Script reports images without labels or labels without images
+- **What it means**: Original BDD100K dataset has some mismatches
+- **Impact**:
+  - Images without labels will get empty label files (no objects detected)
+  - Labels without images will be skipped
+- **Solution**: This is normal and expected - the script continues processing
+- **Review**: Check the console output for the list of problematic files
+- **Note**: Step 1.5 (Data Integrity Check) is mandatory and cannot be skipped

 **Representative samples not showing attributes**
 - **Issue**: Exploration notebook doesn't display weather/scene/time metadata